vuminhdiep/Scheme-hw7/README.md

 !reset-store: reset the-store! to empty on the init-env environment !force-gc: invoke the garbage collector to run

+Note: to keep it easy to debug, we decided to print out all the contents of the store! raw, including the (free-cell -1) that hasn't been allocated yet.
+The store will have an initial size of 2, so we can test the double-size mechanism more often.

 4.Trade-offs that you may have made in performance, robustness, or complexity.
 The complexity of the mark phase is O(L), where L is the size of the reachable objects in the heap; the complexity of the sweep phase is O(H) where H is the size of the heap.
 In this case H > L.